qianlanwyd/paper-citation-ranking/README.md

    git clone https://github.com/yourusername/conference-citation-ranking.git
    ```
 2. Load the JSON data file containing citation rankings for a specific conference.
-3. Use the provided scripts or your own tools to analyze or visualize the data.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improving the tool, additional features, or data sources, feel free to open an issue or submit a pull request.